Emily Toy

-Emily Toy (born c.1997) is an English professional golfer from Longdowns in Cornwall, winner of The Womens Amateur Championship in 2019.
+Emily Toy (born c.1997) is an English professional golfer from Longdowns in Cornwall, winner of The Women's Amateur Championship in 2019.

 Golf career

 In July 2015, aged 17, Toy won the English Girls' Open Amateur Stroke Play Championship at Sheringham Golf Club.
 In January 2019, she toured Australia with England Golf, and won the 36-hole qualifier for the Women's New South Wales Amateur.
-In June 2019, she beat New Zealand's Amelia Garvey to win the Womens Amateur Championship at the Royal County Down Golf Club.
+In June 2019, she beat New Zealand's Amelia Garvey to win the Women's Amateur Championship at the Royal County Down Golf Club.
 In 2019, she played in the Evian Championship and the Women's British Open but missed the cut on both occasions.

 Toy turn professional at the start of 2022.